RamiFourati03/TSYP12-CS-YP-Challenge/README.md

 ## 🌟 Overview

 This project implements a comprehensive security operations platform that leverages advanced AI/ML capabilities to enhance traditional security tools.
-By combining BERT-based models with multi-agent systems, we create an intelligent security layer that can detect, analyze, and respond to threats in real-time.
+By combining BERT-based models with multi-RAG agent systems and XAI, we create an intelligent security layer that can detect, analyze, and respond to threats in real-time.

 ## 🏗️ Architecture